ser-pounce/rood-reverse/README.md

 | python3                 | 3.12.3         |
 | python3-pip             | 24.0           |
 | python3-venv            | 3.12.3         |
-- If you do not use your own docker configuration, set docker permissions with `sudo usermod -aG docker $USER`
+- If you do not use your own docker configuration, set docker permissions with `sudo usermod -aG docker $USER`, then log out and back in again
 - Dump your original disk to `disks/SLUS-01040.bin`
 - Run `make -j` to finish installation and perform an initial build